-The templates used for a DjangoCMS project shall include a header, footer and the menu bar, but should leave out an empty working area.
-When using HTML5, wrap this area into an <article> or <section> element.
-This placeholder shall be named using a meaningless identifier, for instance "Page Content" or similar:
+The templates used for a DjangoCMS project shall include a header, footer, the menu bar and optionally a breadcrumb, but should leave out an empty working area.
+When using HTML5, wrap this area into an <article> or <section> element or just use it unwrapped (suggested).
+This placeholder shall be named using a generic identifier, for instance "Main Content" or similar: